Lane Thomas Player Props: Nationals vs. Astros

-On Wednesday, Lane Thomas (.286 on-base percentage in past 10 games, 52 points below season-long percentage) and the Washington Nationals face the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 8:10 PM ET.
+Lane Thomas -- batting .282 with three doubles, a triple, a home run, two walks and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the Houston Astros, with Cristian Javier on the hill, on June 15 at 8:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Astros.
+He had a one-hit performance in his last game (1-for-4) against the Astros.

 Lane Thomas Game Info & Props vs. the Astros